samuellihn/obsidian-freeview/docs/Environmental Science.md

 > Local changes can have global impacts

-Most sytems in the environment tend towards equilibrium - many environemtnal problems are caused by human activity which disturbs the balance
+Most systems in the environment tend towards equilibrium - many environemtnal problems are caused by human activity which disturbs the balance

 The importance of the environment is usually overlooked until catastrophe (natural disasters, etc.) occurs